njtalbert/R-intro/README.md

 -R Programming 101 (a great set of tutorials starting from the very basics): https://www.youtube.com/@RProgramming101

--Data Daft (somewhat more advanced functions): https://www.youtube.com/@DataDaft
+-Data Daft (dplyr tutorials for the useful pipe and select functions): https://www.youtube.com/@DataDaft

 -R Bloggers (search within this site for answers to your questions): https://www.r-bloggers.com/